klasnalol/containered_blog_flask/README.md

 - `docker-compose.yml` – service definitions
 - `README.md` – project documentation

-HTTPS certificates are located in `frontend/selfsigned.crt` and `frontend/selfsigned.key`.
-They are copied into the frontend image so the site can be accessed securely on port **443**.
+Self‑signed HTTPS certificates are generated automatically when the frontend container starts.
+The site is available on port **443** and any plain HTTP requests are redirected to HTTPS.